skyscrapers/documentation/tools/concourse.md

 # Concourse

-At Skyscrapers we've standardized on Concourse for our CICD system, both for ourselves and for our customers.
+At Skyscrapers we've standardized on Concourse for our CI/CD system, both for ourselves and for our customers.
 It is an integral part of our latest Kubernetes & AWS ECS Reference Solutions

 Concourse is a next generation continuous integration and delivery tool.
 Similar to configuration management tools, Concourse CI/CD pipelines are described as code and put under source control.
 This is a major improvement over other CI systems and setups that are often difficult to reproduce in case of failure.